wasmerio/old-docs.wasmer.io/integrations/js/wasi/server/examples/transforming-modules.md

 Please repeat the step-by-step instructions given in the [Hello World](https://github.com/wasmerio/docs.wasmer.io/tree/e0f7639306bb4cf18cd0c23876b80f787d6b5876/integrations/js/wasi/server/examples/hello-world/README.md) example, but with the following changes:

 1. Call your project `wasmer-js-transforming-wasi`
-2. Download the WASM module [`clocktimeget.wasm`](https://github.com/wasmerio/docs.wasmer.io/raw/master/integrations/shared/wat/wasi/clocktimeget.wasm)
+2. Download the Wasm module [`clocktimeget.wasm`](https://github.com/wasmerio/docs.wasmer.io/raw/master/integrations/shared/wat/wasi/clocktimeget.wasm)

 ## JavaScript Coding

 The coding seen below is very similar to the coding used for the previous Hello World example — but with one very important difference!

-Inside function `startWasiTask`, we fetch the WASM file contents and convert it to a `Uint8Array` as before, but then there is the additional line:
+Inside function `startWasiTask`, we fetch the Wasm file contents and convert it to a `Uint8Array` as before, but then there is the additional line:

 ```javascript
 const loweredWasmBytes = await lowerI64Imports(wasmBytes)